-Look let's face it, these “about us” pages are usually just a perfunctory way of helping you make sure this website isn’t some group of wannabes and hackers looking to steal your info…
+Look let's face it, these “about us” pages are really just a way of helping you ensure this website isn’t some group of wannabes and hackers looking to steal your info right…?

-I’ll admit we wannabe a lot of things, but most of them are weirdly unrealistic ideals (no you CAN’T wield Thor’s hammer @roger ), and actually we take data privacy pretty seriously.
+I’ll admit we "wannabe" a lot of things, but most of them are weirdly unrealistic ideals (no you CAN’T wield Thor’s hammer @roger ), and actually we take data privacy very seriously here.

 But if you’re really interested in the tool, you may actually want to know a little about us.

-That might include who we are as people, or perhaps why on earth we decided to build a SAAS product for a customer type that has often designed their own process for everything and doesn’t really like to change much once they’ve got themselves sorted (looking at you @andrew).
+That might include who we are as people, or perhaps why on earth we decided to built a SAAS product for a niche use case in an already crowded market full of professionals who have already created their own methods for dealing with technology's short comings (looking at you @andrew).